 Mezzanine finance – if a business owner needs a little more cash to get their acquisition over the line, mezzanine finance provides the ideal short-term finance solution.

 Management buy-in is when an outside management team buys a company to help improve performance.
 Management buy-ins happen a lot in larger businesses and firms, often due to underperformance or even being undervalued as a business.
 If you’re part of an external management team looking to buy a company, it’s highly likely you’d need a form of business finance alongside any equity finance you’ve raised.

 In recent years, there has been a growing number of alternative lenders specialising in MBI finance, including lenders from our own panel.

 A management buyout, known as an MBO, is when a company’s management team purchases the assets and operations of the business they manage.
 As the team is already internal, it can make the buyout process easier as you’ll already understand the processes.
 There is a range of finance options available to help facilitate the sale and purchase of the company you are acquiring.

-Leveraged buyout’s and buyin’s happen when an outside management team joins a company whilst also buying out the existing management team.
 This type of leveraged buyout, or LBO, is used to help streamline the transition between business owners with as little interruption to business operations as possible.
 If you’re purchasing a company as an individual or part of a management team, it’s unlikely that you’ll be able to meet all upfront costs on your own.

 Alternative finance options like asset finance, mezzanine finance and business loans can also help.
 Whilst there are other examples of structured debt, these are the ones most commonly used by our own lending panel.